gonzalo123/opencv2ws/README.md

-## Live stream over websockets with Python and OpenCV
+## Live stream over WebSocket with Python and OpenCV

 In this article, we will conduct a small experiment.
 We will stream the live feed from a camera (for example, my laptop's camera) and transmit it using WebSockets to a web browser.
 In a real-life application, I would use a Django application, an MQTT broker as an event bus, and pure WebSockets with Django Channels.
 However, here we will use a minimal Flask application and WebSockets with the Socket.io library.
 Here is the application: